An Autumn Compost is a Strong Start to a Spring Bed

 A fadge covers the compost at Edible Backyard

 In many months time, when the pile is broken down, you can plant directly into it.
 You’ll reap 2 crops, one after the other with no other additions required.
-Then it’ll need reviving with another compost pile on top or by sowing a greencrop or spreading a layer of finished compost.
+Then it’ll need reviving with a greencrop or by spreading a layer of finished compost.

-You can steadily, over time create all your vegie beds in this wonderful way by making a new pile every fortnight, for example – or month.
+You can steadily, over time create all your vegie beds in this wonderful way by making a new pile every month, for example.
+Once your vegie beds are all made, continue to make compost in bins, as your best ever soil food.

 Comments